Quantcast

 This 1908 Cadillac was produced the year GM was formed.

-On This Day: General Motors is Founded
+On This Day: General Motors Founded

-September 16, 2008 12:10 AM
+September 16, 2011 05:00 AM

 by findingDulcinea Staff

-On September 16, 1908, William “Billy” Crapo Durant incorporated future automotive manufacturing giant General Motors of New Jersey.
+On Sept.
+16, 1908, William “Billy” Crapo Durant incorporated future automotive manufacturing giant General Motors of New Jersey.

 With the strategy of “a car for every purse and purpose,” GM sought to take cars beyond a luxury item to an irreplaceable household staple.

-By 1935, GM was the largest producer of vehicles in the world and by 1940, it had produced 25 million cars.
+By 1935, GM was the largest producer of vehicles in the world, and by 1940 it had produced 25 million cars.
 During this time, GM’s chief competitor was Ford, but GM’s willingness to provide financing helped it outpace its competitors, who still followed cash-only policies.

 As the company grew, so did its labor force.
 Annual strikes shut down plants and the company was constantly embroiled in union negotiations.
 In 1949, GM president Charles Wilson signed “The Treaty of Detroit,” an agreement with the United Auto Workers that guaranteed pensions and other long-term benefits for the company’s thousands of workers.